dynatrace-oss/terraform-provider-dynatrace/docs/resources/document.md

 -> To utilize this resource, please define the environment variables `DT_CLIENT_ID`, `DT_CLIENT_SECRET`, `DT_ACCOUNT_ID` with an OAuth client including the following permissions: **Create and edit documents** (`document:documents:write`), **View documents** (`document:documents:read`), **Delete documents** (`document:documents:delete`), and  **Delete documents from trash** (`document:trash.documents:delete`).

--> This resource is excluded by default in the export utility, please explicitly specify the resource to retrieve existing configuration.
+-> This resource is excluded by default in the export utility, please explicitly specify the resource to retrieve existing documents.
+Ready-made documents, created and automatically distributed by Dynatrace as examples and templates, are excluded and cannot be managed by Terraform.

 ## Dynatrace Documentation